Brown University, American Studies, Ph.D. (1996)

 2001 “Joan Didion.”
 The Literary Dictionary, on line encyclopedic resource (www.litencyc.com).

-A grassroots educational initiative in the Public Humanities co-founded in 2014, IWS brings together activist women surfers and their allies to create spaces of peer teaching, learning, and mutual aid.
-IWS conducts in-person trainings, publicizes issues and events via social media, and hosts a website featuring projects in filmmaking, art, photography, and hip hop as well as connects non-profits, feminist business owners, and scholars.
-Collaboration of activists and educators is the organizing principle of Institute knowledge creation.
+A grassroots educational initiative in the Public Humanities co-founded in 2014, and headquartered at Rice University, IWS brings together activist women surfers and their allies to create spaces of peer teaching, learning, and mutual aid.
+IWS conducts in-person trainings and publicizes issues and events via social media.
+It hosts a website featuring projects in filmmaking, art, photography, and hip hop, as well as features the work of non-profits, feminist business owners, environmentalists, scientists, elected officials, and scholars.
+Collaboration between participants is the organizing principle of Institute knowledge creation.
+Trainings to date: California: 2014, 2015, 2017; IWS Europe (Wales) 2018; IWS Oceania (Australia) 2019.

 Grants, Fellowships, Prizes, Awards